pattichis/projects/README.md

 o	Outline slide summarizing the different parts of your talk o	Introduction and motivation for the review: Why is this area still relevant?
-Why do you expect this area to grow? o	Background: A summary of older methods that are much older, classical, and will not be the focus of this review. o	Current Systems: An outline of common components and characterize most current systems.
+Why do you expect this area to grow? o	Background: A summary of older methods that are much older, classical, and will not be the focus of this review. o	Current Systems: An outline of common components and characteristics of most current systems.
 Carefully provide choices for the different components.
 You can demonstrate some basic components o	Emerging Systems: Show some more recent systems that are significantly different that most “deployed” systems and how they differ o	Future Directions and Open problems in the area o	Concluding remarks summarizing problems that you consider closed and where the growth is likely to be